mwangiKibui/aws-sdk-node.js-s3-graphql/index.md

 }
 ```

-- From the tab of fetching objects, copy and paste atleast two object keys to the `objectKeys` array.
+- From the tab of fetching objects, copy and paste at least two object keys to the `objectKeys` array.
 If you have more objects, feel free to include more.

 - In case you are using a different bucket name, make sure you change it.

 - Hit the play button and examine the results.

-### Deleting a s3 bucket
+### Deleting an s3 bucket

-In case a s3 bucket is of no use anymore, you can always delete it.
+In case an s3 bucket is of no use anymore, you can always delete it.
 But to delete an s3 bucket, you have to make sure that there are no objects in it.
-That the bucket is empty.
 Else it will fail.

 In the same file, under `deleteBucket()` function, we implement the functionality of deleting a bucket: